Saerwynn/Elvenar/README.md

-Edit config.txt for correct username/password to log into Elvenar Use language = beta/world = zz1 for beta world of Elvenar For all other worlds use language of their game world, i.e. language = nl / world = nl2 Use player_ids to highlight donations for specific players in .csv file with an "*"
+Edit config.txt for correct username/password to log into Elvenar Use language = beta/world = zz1 for beta world of Elvenar For all other worlds use language of their game world, i.e. language = nl / world = nl2 Use player_ids to highlight donations for specific players in .csv file with an "\*", can include multiple id's